 Reviewing food is tough.
 1) I’m not a food expert, nor would I pretend to be one.
 2) I stopped eating meat two weeks ago.
 I’m torn between taking the plunge and partaking in an extravagant meal that happens to have meat or stick true to my guns and forgo the flesh.
 Part of my thought process hinges on the fact that I will be missing out on meals that my maybe? readers might want to read.
 That’s right, I’m confident someone will read this shitty food criticism.

 Such was my plight when I decided to take a trip to my local art museum and indulge myself in their “fancy” cafe.
-I’ve gone many times in the past and my go to dish has always been the salmon filet sandwich.
-Just a 6 oz cut of fish with some tzatziki like sauce and a tomato.
+I’ve gone many times in the past and my go-to dish has always been the salmon filet sandwich.
+Just a 6 oz cut of fish with some tzatziki-like sauce and a tomato.
 The pickle on the side is just icing on the cake.

 Heading to the cafe, I started to worry.
 Yes, fish isn’t technically “meat”, but it comes from a living creature, and I’m not going to get too pretentious but I don’t want any more part in that slaughter machine.
 (I shit you not, the spark that set me off on my vegetarian lifestyle was a Facebook video of a little girl facing a plate of chicken and pasta crying because those are animals and she doesn’t want to eat animals.
 It’s silly, but man did that logic hit me in the feels.)
 Alas, all my worries were for naught because the damn cafe doesn’t offer the dish anymore!
 Worse, they also didn’t have much of an offering for vegetarian dishes.
 Yes, they had salads, and no, I didn’t want a salad, because I absolutely positively loathe the damn things.
 If I’m going to eat a dish consisting solely of vegetables, I want it to be something more substantive than lettuce, which as a nutritionist once told me, has the same nutritional value as plain water.

 However, they did have one category of food that I had never heard of before–a whole column on the menu labeled “Gnocchi”.
 The word sounded foreign to me and to be completely honest sounded like a fancy word for salad.
-But the kind cashier told me it was a potato dumpling like dish, and that it was wonderful.
-Plus, they had not one but two vegetarian friendly dishes.
+But the kind cashier told me it was a potato dumpling like the dish, and that it was wonderful.
+Plus, they had not one but two vegetarian-friendly dishes.
 The first was a Gouda and onion gnocchi while the second was a melon and pear gnocchi.
-Faced with my only options, my heart screamed for me to try the melon and pear dish, but I started to worry that that would feel like a side dish and and went for the safe and boring Gouda and onion.
+Faced with my only options, my heart screamed for me to try the melon and pear dish, but I started to worry that that would feel like a side dish and-and went for the safe and boring Gouda and onion.

 To round out my meal I ordered hot tea, of which I had the pleasure of choosing which tea packet to flavor the water with.
 They had the usual gang: earl grey, chai, and green.
 Earl has always bored me and chai seemed too adventurous, so I stuck to the tried and true gunpowder green.
 And, just to give it a punch, I added a pinch of lemon.
 I wavered on using honey, correctly choosing the sour bite of the citrus albatross.

-As I waited for my meal in the dining area a child chomped mindlessly on potato chips and I wondered how such a fine looking cafe could be interrupted by the crudeness of Lay’s.
+As I waited for my meal in the dining area a child chomped mindlessly on potato chips and I wondered how such a fine looking cafe could be interrupted by the crudeness of Lays.
 There was the clash of intrigue and exotic that the museum cafe allured and the reality that a kid could order a grilled cheese and chips.
 It was cute though, and he was with what I could only assume was his grandfather.
-The boy also had one hell of a DSLR camera that I could only dream of one day affording.
+The boy also had one hell of a DSLR camera that I could only dream of one day afford.

 The wait wasn’t long and the waitress brought the dish out to little fanfare from me.
 I had just eaten a huge iced frosting topped cinnamon from Meijer, the local grocery store, and honestly was only here because I wanted that unicorn of a salmon sandwich.